Danieldotcomcoder/Math-magicians/README.md

 ## Math magicians
- Website for all fans of mathematics.
  It is a Single Page App that allows users to use a normal calculator.

 ## Built With
 ### Major languages